 Wildlife watching in Sri Lanka At Yala national park

-Luxury hotels, lodges and tented camps from the Yala national park, Wilpattu wildlife reserve to Udawalawe national park offer luxury, seclusion and excellent wildlife watching in Sri Lanka the discerning traveller.
+Luxury hotels, lodges and tented camps from the Yala national park, Wilpattu wildlife reserve and Udawalawe national park offer luxury, seclusion and excellent wildlife watching in Sri Lanka to the discerning traveller.

 Sri Lanka is a popular holiday destination in Asia and welcomes a large number of travellers every year.
-With so many holiday seekers on the island, Sri Lankan wildlife reserves, beaches and ancient sites, historical monuments can often turn traffic jams, especially the popular places such as Yala and Udawalawe national park.
+With so many holiday seekers on the island, Sri Lankan wildlife reserves, beaches and ancient sites, historical monuments can often cause traffic jams, especially in popular places such as Yala and Udawalawe national park.

-On the wide-open grasslands of Yala national park is one of Sri Lanka’s most popular national parks for wildlife spotting, sights of queues of jeeps are a common sight here; these jeeps are carrying a large number of goggled-eyed tourists than it is to see a leopard, elephants or bears.
+On the wide-open grasslands of Yala national park, one of Sri Lanka’s most popular national parks for wildlife spotting, sightings of queues of jeeps are a common sight; these jeeps are carrying a larger number of goggled-eyed tourists than it is to see a leopard, elephants or bears.

 Indeed, during the winter holidays, thousands of travellers gather at the Yala national park on daily basis in search of rare animal species such as leopards, bears, elephants and many other creatures.
 With the increasing number of travellers and jeeps in the park, the obstructions to the wild creatures are also heightened.
-There are instances even the wild animals were run over by speeding safari jeeps.
+There are instances even wild animals were run over by speeding safari jeeps.
 In response, the Sri Lankan government has tried to curb the malpractices by introducing new laws.
-Same time the park rangers cracked down on illegal cultivation and hunting within the park with help of the military in a bid to protect the fragile ecosystem.
+At the same time, the park rangers cracked down on illegal cultivation and hunting within the park with help of the military in a bid to protect the fragile ecosystem.

 Then how do you escape the crowd?
 The best bet for you is to plan your Sri Lanka wildlife tour with a local tour operator that is concerned about long-term sustainability.
 A large number of discreet lodges, tented camps and luxury hotels, which are located on the fringes of Sri Lankan national parks are providing the discerning traveller luxury, seclusion and proximity to the natural surroundings.